 Unsuccessful applicants from the bargaining unit to posted positions will be notified prior to any Society announcement of the successful applicant.
-Upon request, the unsuccessful applicants will be advised verbally of the reasons he/she was unsuccessful and, upon further request, the reasons will be given in writing.
+Upon request, the unsuccessful applicants will be advised verbally of the reasons they were unsuccessful and, upon further request, the reasons will be given in writing.